iut-ibk/DynaMind-ToolBox/doc/gdalhotstarter.rst

 Hot Start Simulation
 ====================

-:index:`GDALHoststarter <GDALModules; GDALHoststarter | Hot start simulation>` is used to hot start a simulation with a previous database.
+:index:`GDALHotStarter <GDALModules; GDALHotStarter | Hot start simulation>` is used to hot start a simulation with a previous database.
 This is particularly useful for bigger simulation where the data preparation and linking of data takes a significant amount of time, but once established, can be used as basis for many simulations.